poornimagodavarthy/BrainTumor-Detection/README.md

-# Brain Tumor Classification Using XAI, Deep Learning, and LLM Integration
+# Advanced Brain Tumor Classification with Explainable AI, Deep Learning, and Large Language Model Integration
 *Research and implementation by Poornima Godavarthy under the guidance of Prof. Canaan*

 ## Description